Evan is almost sad as his feet bring him closer and closer to his final destination.

 Hi Evan!
 It’s Alana, Alana Beck!
 We got assigned that project together?
 I actually have a new partner, she’s new and she’s deaf and I’m the only person that knows sign language so I said I’d volunteer to be her partner!
 Anyways, hope you can find someone else to do the project with!

-Evan stares at his phone until his phone automatically locks, places it into his pocket, and continues walking.
+Evan stares at his phone until the screen goes dark.
+He places it into his pocket, and continues walking.

 By the time Evan reaches the bridge it’s long past sunset and everything around him is bathed in hazy blue.
 There’s no one in sight and there probably hasn’t been in a while; the air is still and everything around him is dead silent.